 - The Couture Topcoat is a water based topcoat which provides durability.
 It can be applied to most interior painted or glazed surfaces, including Paint Couture, Glaze Couture, Chalk and Milk Paints.
 Couture Topcoat provides a beautiful finish to furniture and cabinets.
-4 sheen levels are available.
 The Couture Topcoat is a non yellowing sealant.

 - Be sure the painted surface to be topcoated has dried at least 4 hours before applying the Couture Topcoat.

 - If the surface is glazed wait 24 hours or until the glaze is dry.